MrKhalil97/Search-box/README.md

 .Install Node.js.
 .Install VueCLI.
 .cd search-box (To navigate to the Project Directory).
-.yarn serve (To start development server).
+.npm install (To Install the dependencies to the local node_modules folder) .yarn serve (To start development server).

 Note: If you have any questions or need assistance with this project, feel free to contact me at abbasskhalil1997k@gmail.com.